 Toronto Coding Collective

-Our hope is that the Toronto Framework will allow rookie teams to build complex and robust robot functions with ease.
+Our hope is that the Toronto Framework will allow rookie teams to build reliable code with ease.

 Who Are We?

 The Toronto Coding Collective was formed from members of the following teams.

 - 1310 - Runnymede Robotics (hosts of the Toronto Coding Collective)

 For 2018, Power UP, the Toronto Coding Collective continued to develop code as part of a series of programming lessons offered by Team 1310 - Runnymede Robotics.
 The participating teams were: